GValiente/hike/README.md

 ## Using loss caching

-With `hike::CachedLossFunction` class, calculated losses for the same solutions are cached to avoid to recalculate them in following iterations:
+With `hike::CachedLossFunction` class, calculated losses for the same solutions are cached to avoid recalculating them in following iterations:

 ```C++
 #include <array>